rohanrav/screeny/README.md

 # Screeny MCP Server

-A **macOS-only MCP server** that enables LLMs to capture screenshots of specific application windows, providing visual context for development and debugging tasks.
+A **privacy-first, macOS-only MCP server** that enables LLMs to capture screenshots of pre-approved application windows, providing secure visual context for development and debugging tasks.

+## 🔒 Privacy-First Design

+Unlike other screenshot tools, Screeny requires **explicit user approval** for each window before it can be captured:

+- **Window approval system** - Only pre-approved windows can be captured
+- **User-controlled access** - You decide exactly which windows are accessible
+- **Local storage** - Approvals saved locally in `~/.screeny/approved_windows.json`
+- **No broad permissions** - Can't capture arbitrary screens or windows

 > [!IMPORTANT]
-> Requires **Screen Capture permission** - must be granted before running window approval setup.
-Read instructions below.
+> Requires **Screen Capture permission** + **Window Approval Setup** - see instructions below.

-### Available Tools
+## Available Tools

 - `listWindows` - Lists all approved application windows available for screenshot capture.